 My thesis studies the history of the practice of sound recording as a hobby, in France and Britain.
 Only a few scholars have hitherto explored this domain, with studies of sound hunting in the Netherlands, Japan, United States.
 I am adding France and Britain to scholarly knowledge and follows sound recording hobbyists in their clubs, radio programmes, specialised magazines, national and international contests, and via their oral histories.
 The thesis investigates the sound technologies used by amateurs – most notably the tape recorders; the social ties they developed; how a knowledge about sound recording and listening was formed and passed on; and the aesthetics that these so-called sound hunters developed in their works.

-I am currently (week starting 10th of October 2022) working on this page and on the following sections, to document sound hunting on the internet.
-Some sections are already accessible, I plan to have the rest done in the coming weeks.
-All these information are taken from my doctoral dissertation that will be available online after the viva.
-I will post it here and it will also be on the White Rose etheses depository (Viva is scheduled for the first half of December 2022 – the White Rose College of the Arts and Humanities brought the funding for my PhD).
+I am currently slowly working on this page and on the following sections, to document sound hunting on the internet.
+Some sections are already accessible, I plan to have the rest done in the coming months (I am writing this in March 2023).
+All these information are taken from my doctoral dissertation that will be available online somewhere in April.
+I will post it here and it will also be on the White Rose eTheses repository (the White Rose College of the Arts and Humanities brought the funding for my PhD).

 Field recording and sound hunting before tape recorders